Revised Summer 2020, approved at the October 25th, 2020 AGM

 The Executive Committee may appoint non-voting advisors to the Board as it deems necessary and appropriate.
 Such appointments shall be ratified by the Board by a simple majority vote.

 ARTICLE 17 – FINANCE

 17.1 The Board shall administer all funds and securities of the Centre and present an Annual Financial Review at the Annual General Meeting.

-17.2 An annual budget shall be submitted to the board for approval by no later that the February meeting.
+17.2 An annual budget shall be submitted to the Board for approval by no later than the February meeting.

-17.3 All funds raised by or on behalf of, or under the auspices of the Centre must have prior approval of the Board.
+17.3 All funds raised by or on behalf of, or under the auspices of the Centre must have prior approval of the Board or the Manager.